 - nuts: roasted peanuts and cashews

-Can’t find desiccated coconut?
+Can’t find grated coconut?
 Fresh coconut chunks or dried flakes can be used: pulse a few times in the food processor until you get the grated consistency.

 How to make coconut cauliflower rice